oriuminc/vagrant-ariadne/README.md

 - Source: https://github.com/myplanetdigital/ariadne

 Ariadne is a standardized virtual machine (VM) development environment for easily developing Drupal sites in a local sandbox that is essentially identical to a fully-configured hosted solution.
-It attempts to emulate a dedicated Acquia/Pantheon server as closely as possible, with added development tools.
 Once several simple system requirements have been met, it can be set up using only a few commands from your computer's terminal.

-The current iteration aims to create a local Vagrant environment that mimics Acquia's infrastructure as closely as possible, using cookbooks and roles that can easily be used to deploy an actual cluster.
+It attempts to emulate Acquia's infrastructure as closely as possible (with added development tools), using cookbooks and roles that can easily be used to deploy an actual cluster.

-Tested on Mac OSX Snow Leopard & Lion and Ubuntu 12.04 (should work on other flavours of Linux).
+Ariadne has been tested on Mac OS/X Snow Leopard & Lion and Ubuntu 12.04 (and it should work on other flavours of Linux).
+Theoretically, Vagrant should support Windows as well, although Ariadne has not been tested on it.

 ## How It Works